ScottishCovidResponse/data_pipeline_api_cpp/README.md

   define h5 data types, see example EERA_h5types.h using macro to switch between current local csv files IO, and HDF5 IO

-4. model cross-validation:
+4. result writing
-  the key task is the data structure definition for parameter and result
+C++ may write some result into HDF5, but post-processing should not be part of C++ pipeline.

-5. how to pack/write post-processing result(currently in R by Thibaud) Image can be pushed into HDF5, but log file may be treated as string Parameter are treated as HDF5::Table
+ Image can be pushed into HDF5, but log file may be treated as string Parameter are treated as HDF5::Table, or just as toml file Log can be store a string attribute

+Post-processing can be done in another language like R or python

+5. result push to data registry and model cross-validation: the key task is the data structure definition for parameter and result

 ## Third-party library selection
+Since download and upload is not part of data pipeline, networking RESTFUL C++ will be removed
 + poco for networking: the only lib I have used,
   other: restfulcpp, etc
   header only: https://github.com/yhirose/cpp-httplib